OCIPOC/courses-and-books/system-design-interview/content/scale-from-zero-to-millions.md

 ## Which databases to use?
 There are two types of databases: [Relational](https://en.wikipedia.org/wiki/Relational_database) (SQL) and [NoSQL](https://en.wikipedia.org/wiki/NoSQL) databases.
 Relational databases organize the data in tables with relations.
 For example, think about an online e-commerce system.
 We can organize the data in Customers and Orders tables, where for each customer, there are multiple entries in the Orders Table (aka one-to-many relation).
-An SQL language is used to query the data in Relational Databases.
-The most popular Relation Databases are MySQL, Oracle, PostgreSQL
+An [SQL language](https://www.w3schools.com/sql/sql_intro.asp) is used to query the data in Relational Databases.
+The most popular Relation Databases are MySQL, Oracle, PostgreSQL.
 NoSQL databases are comparably new and used when dealing with unstructured data, huge volumes of data, or when a low-latency data access is required.
 There are four families of NoSQL databases
 - Key-Value databases
 - Document databases